balazs-endresz/libinput-t480/README.md

 * ignore all events in the top left corner, i.e. when finger is on the top left mouse button
 * extend area for thumb detection at the bottom
 * increase trackpoint speed
+* increase trackpoint+middlebutton scroll speed

 TODO
 ----

-* trackpoint: use accelerated scrolling (not flat)
-* make edge scroll start even earlier
 * try trackpoint scroll speed increase with this: https://bugs.freedesktop.org/attachment.cgi?id=139618
 * disable touchpad buttons and palm detection at the bottom
 * make trackpoint movement smoother
 * make edge scroll work even with just half a finger on the touchpad
-* allow clicks on edge scroll area
 * don't lock into edge scrolling if direction is far from vertical
 * increase `TP_MAGIC_SLOWDOWN` dynamically when not selecting text, i.e. probably when the touch move starts out much faster
+* disable scroll over taskbar: https://bugs.launchpad.net/gnome-panel/+bug/39328
+* disable scroll over chrome tab list
+* ignore scroll as soon as ctrl is pressed: https://bugs.chromium.org/p/chromium/issues/detail?id=927992

 ___